 - Industrial Engineering

 The Computer Information Systems program at Snead State Community College is designated as a Center for Academic Excellence in Cyber Defense through the Department of Homeland Security and National Security Agency.
-The Computer Information Systems degree program is also an EC Council Accredited Training Center and Testing Center.
+The Computer Information Systems degree program is also a CompTIA Academic Partner and Testing Center.